Family Archive

 Gen VII

-Aldrich J. "Rich" de Vries 1927 – 2008 Born at Huntley, Montana, died at Mount Vernon, Skagit County, WA
+Aldrich J. "Rich" de Vries 1927–2008 Born at Huntley, Montana.
+Died at Mount Vernon, Skagit County, Washington.

 The Immigration